Rockton kid competing for top mullet in the country

 Despite not being too enthused about the contest, Noah made the cut.

 "It's a really cool opportunity for him to be in the top 10.
-It's fun to see our son's picture all over Facebook and social media and on the website of the US Mullet Championship.
+It's fun to see our son's picture all over Facebook and social media and on the website of the USA Mullet Championship.
 It's been really fun," Jamie Smith said.

 Each finalist has a different 'style' of mullet to showcase.